LeToNode/Play2.0-CN-doc/settings/SettingsLogger.md

 ## Configuring logback

-Play 2.0 uses [[logback | http://logback.qos.ch/]] as its logger engine.
-The default is defining two appenders, one dispatched to the standard out stream, and the other into the `logs/application.log` file.
+Play 2.0 uses [[logback | http://logback.qos.ch/]] as its logging engine.
+The default is to define two appenders, one dispatched to the standard out stream, and the other to the `logs/application.log` file.

 If you want to fully customize logback, just define a `conf/logger.xml` configuration file.
 Here is the default configuration file used by Play: